Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/alltouchpoints.png)

-If you can't see a particular Touchpoint you are looking for, click on "View all", to find it, under the particular Stage, and Step associated with it.
+Please note that if you can't see a particular Touchpoint you are looking for, that you can click on "View all", to see it, under the particular Stage, and Step associated with it.

 These are the different types of touchpoints, and their business purpose;